Aveglia/vAMPirus/docs/HelpDocumentation.md

         // Minimum Entropy Decomposition (MED) parameters for clustering (https://merenlab.org/2012/05/11/oligotyping-pipeline-explained/)

-            // If you plan to do MED on ASVs using the option "--asvMED" you can set here the number of entropy peak positions or a comma separated list of biologically meaningful positons (e.g. 35,122,21) for oligotyping to take into consideration. vAMPirus will automatically detect a comma separated list of positions, however, if you want to use a single specific position, make "asvSingle="true"". asvC=""
+        // If you plan to do MED on ASVs using the option "--asvMED" you can set here the number of entopy peak positions or for oligotyping to take into consideration.
-                asvSingle=""
+            // Decomposition of sequences based on specific positions in sequences -- either a single (asvC="1"; meaning decompose sequences based on position 1) or a comma seperated list of biologically meaningful positons (asvC="35,122,21"; meaning decompose sequences based on positions 35, 122, 21).
+If value given for asvC, it will overide asvc. asvC=""
+            // Decomposition of sequences based on the top "x" amount of sequence positions with the highest entropy values.
+So if asvc = 10 it will decompose based on positions with the top ten highest entropy values. asvc=""

-            // If you plan to do MED on ASVs using the option "--aminoMED"  you can set here the number of entropy peak positions or a comma separated list of biologically meaningful positons (e.g. 35,122,21) for oligotyping to take into consideration. vAMPirus will automatically detect a comma separated list of positions, however, if you want to use a single specific position, make "aminoSingle="true"". aminoC=""
+        // If you plan to do MED on ASVs using the option "--aminoMED" you can set here the number of positions for oligotyping to take into consideration.
-                aminoSingle=""
+            // Decomposition of sequences based on specific positions in sequences -- either a single (asvC="1"; meaning decompose sequences based on position 1) or a comma seperated list of biologically meaningful positons (aminoC="35,122,21"; meaning decompose sequences based on positions 35, 122, 21).
+If value given for aminoC, it will overide aminoc. aminoC=""
+            // Decomposition of sequences based on the top "x" amount of sequence positions with the highest entropy values.
+So if asvc = 10 it will decompose based on positions with the top ten highest entropy values. aminoc=""

 ## Phylogeny-based clustering of ASV or AminoType sequences with TreeCluster (https://github.com/niemasd/TreeCluster; https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0221068)